OVAL-Community/OVAL/guidelines/oval-schema-documentation/windows-definitions-schema.rst

       - | The STYPE_IPC_TEMPORARY type means that the shared resource is a temporary interprocess communication.
 The DWORD value that this corresponds to is 0x40000003.
     * - STYPE_IPC_SPECIAL_TEMPORARY
       - | The STYPE_IPC_SPECIAL_TEMPORARY type means that the shared resource is a temporary, special interprocess communication.
 The DWORD value that this corresponds to is 0xC0000003.
-    * - ~~STYPE_SPECIAL~~
+    * - STYPE_SPECIAL (Deprecated)
-      - | ~~The STYPE_SPECIAL type means that this is a special share reserved for interprocess communication (IPC$) or remote administration of the server (ADMIN$).
+      - | The STYPE_SPECIAL type means that this is a special share reserved for interprocess communication (IPC$) or remote administration of the server (ADMIN$).
 Can also refer to administrative shares such as C$, D$, E$, and so forth.
+The DWORD value that this corresponds to is 0x40000000.
+        | **Deprecated As Of Version:** 5.6
-The DWORD value that this corresponds to is 0x40000000.~~<br/>**Deprecated As Of Version 5.6**<br/>**Reason:** In version 5.6 of the OVAL Language, the EntityStateSharedResourceTypeType was changed to include all of the different shared resource types as specified in Microsoft's documentation of the shi2_type member of the SHARE_INFO_2 structure.
-As a result, the STYPE_SPECIAL value by itself is no longer valid because it would actually be equal to the value STYPE_DISKTREE_SPECIAL (0x80000000) which is STYPE_DISKTREE (0x00000000) OR'd with STYPE_SPECIAL (0x80000000).<br/>**Comment:** This value has been deprecated and will be removed in version 6.0 of the language.<br/>
+        | **Reason:** In version 5.6 of the OVAL Language, the EntityStateSharedResourceTypeType was changed to include all of the different shared resource types as specified in Microsoft's documentation of the shi2_type member of the SHARE_INFO_2 structure.
+As a result, the STYPE_SPECIAL value by itself is no longer valid because it would actually be equal to the value STYPE_DISKTREE_SPECIAL (0x80000000) which is STYPE_DISKTREE (0x00000000) OR'd with STYPE_SPECIAL (0x80000000).
+        | **Comment:** This value has been deprecated and will be removed in version 6.0 of the language.
-    * - ~~STYPE_TEMPORARY~~
+    * - STYPE_TEMPORARY (Deprecated)
+      - | The STYPE_TEMPORARY type means that the shared resource is a temporary share.
+The DWORD value that this corresponds to is 0x80000000.
+        | **Deprecated As Of Version:** 5.6
-      - | ~~The STYPE_TEMPORARY type means that the shared resource is a temporary share.
-The DWORD value that this corresponds to is 0x80000000.~~<br/>**Deprecated As Of Version 5.6**<br/>**Reason:** In version 5.6 of the OVAL Language, the EntityStateSharedResourceTypeType was changed to include all of the different shared resource types as specified in Microsoft's documentation of the shi2_type member of the SHARE_INFO_2 structure.
-As a result, the STYPE_TEMPORARY value by itself is no longer valid because it would actually be equal to the value STYPE_DISKTREE_TEMPORARY (0x40000000) which is STYPE_DISKTREE (0x00000000) OR'd with STYPE_TEMPORARY (0x40000000).<br/>**Comment:** This value has been deprecated and will be removed in version 6.0 of the language.<br/>
+        | **Reason:** In version 5.6 of the OVAL Language, the EntityStateSharedResourceTypeType was changed to include all of the different shared resource types as specified in Microsoft's documentation of the shi2_type member of the SHARE_INFO_2 structure.
+As a result, the STYPE_TEMPORARY value by itself is no longer valid because it would actually be equal to the value STYPE_DISKTREE_TEMPORARY (0x40000000) which is STYPE_DISKTREE (0x00000000) OR'd with STYPE_TEMPORARY (0x40000000).
+        | **Comment:** This value has been deprecated and will be removed in version 6.0 of the language.
     * -
       - | The empty string value is permitted here to allow for empty elements associated with variable references.